 15.1.
 Comparability - geographical

-The STS Regulations and the STS methodological guidelines are applied by the countries transmitting STS data.
+The EBS Regulation and the EBS methodological guidelines are applied by the countries transmitting STS data.
 This ensures a good comparability between national data and good-quality European aggregates.
 However, in order to best use their available data, the countries may apply different collection methods (surveys, use of administrative sources) and different calculation procedures for the data.

 15.2.
 Comparability - over time

 Short-term business statistics are closely related to annual business statistics, national accounts and labour statistics.
-Cross domain comparability varies according to the reporting country, and is reported and in national reference metadata.
+Cross-domain comparability varies according to the reporting country, and is reported in national reference metadata.

 15.4.
 Coherence - internal

-The short-term statistics regulation and related acts have introduced a set of common definitions for short-term statistics applied by all Member States.
-Eurostat and the national statistical offices work together in order to ensure the coherence of the short-term statistics indicators.
-The methodological framework established by the Regulation is continuously improved by consultations of technical experts and of special thematic task forces.
+The EBS Regulation and the related implementing acts have introduced a set of common definitions for short-term business statistics applied by all Member States.
+Eurostat and the national statistical offices work together to ensure the coherence of the short-term business statistics indicators.
+The methodological framework established by the EBS Regulation is continuously improved by consultations of technical experts and of special thematic task forces.

 Due to partial data coverage (no data from the smaller countries), national chain-linking and seasonal adjustment, it can sometimes happen that a higher aggregate is not coherent with its sub-aggregates for a particular period.
 This is rare for the totals.